Vidiled/Rowizer/README.md

 ![Screenshot of a live Rowizer example](/assets/img/example.png)

 ## Try a demo
 [Try a live demo!](https://vlietland-college.github.io/Rowizer?token=ec2h7u9cd612a1gr11q5k1a4ou&portal=j9qeq&date=19-6-2024&branch=a).
-The data is fetched from my development portal.
+The data is fetched from the original development portal.

+## Customizations in this fork

+This adaptation includes:
+- **Dynamic gradient backgrounds**: Customize the background gradient colors via URL parameters
+- **Automatic color contrast**: The highlight color for new appointments is automatically computed to contrast well with your chosen background
+- **Enhanced styling**: Improved visual styling for appointments and UI elements

 ## How to use?
 So, you're an BIP or ASP and would like to try Rowizer?
 It will only take a minute and is completely free!
 And, since the application runs 100% in-browser, no data is sent to any servers (well, except Zermelo, but we trust them) so no need for any signatures!